ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 R will underline mismatched parentheses and they are color coated, so it should be possible to tell which one is missing.

-### 2. The data are not formatted properly
+# 2. The data are not formatted properly

-Remeber how we had to change a matrix to a dataframe in the example in part 1 above?
+Remember how we had to change a matrix to a dataframe in the example in part 1 above?
 That fall in this category.
 When running a statistical test, it is usually in the information about the package how the data need to be formatted.

 Let's look at a [function](https://rdrr.io/rforge/vegan/man/adonis.html) in the package vegan.
 This is for multivariate analysis of microbiome data.